 The teachings of Buddhism, referred to as the “Dharma”, come to us in many forms.
-The listing below includes series of talks given by monks to the Bear River Meditation Group, books, other talks and articles that we have found helpful.
+The listing below includes series of talks given by monks to the Bear River Meditation Group, books, as well as other talks and articles that we have found helpful.
 More extensive listings are available on the Shasta Abbey website under teachings and publications.
 Some of the books and all articles are available for download as pdf files.
 Audio talks are available as mp3 files.

 Dharma Series, Classes and Retreats

 The Scripture of Great Wisdom